List of Malayalam-language authors

-List of Malayalam-language authors lists writers in Malayalam who already have Wikipedia pages.
+List of Malayalam-language authors lists writers in Malayalam.
 References for the information appear on the linked Wikipedia pages.
-The list is incomplete – please help to expand it by adding Wikipedia page-owning writers who have written extensively in any genre or field, including science and scholarship.
+The list is incomplete – please help to expand it by adding writers who have written extensively in any genre or field, including science and scholarship.
 Please follow the entry format.

 This list follows alphabetical order.
 See the List of Malayalam-language writers by category for a more comprehensive list.